CS Advising Handbook: Policies and Procedures

 250 Student Services Building

 In theory, you may change majors at any time.
 However, those departments designated as restricted majors have specific deadlines and special requirements for admission.
 These departments are listed in the University Catalog.
 To find a listing of restricted majors, please refer to the latest University Catalog.

 Only restricted major departments can impose specific course and/or GPA requirements prior to admitting you as an internal transfer.
 You need to verify change of major requirements and procedures with the individual department.

 Students wanting to major in Computer Science must meet College of Engineering change of major requirements.

 A student must have received credit for at least 30 hours to be classified as a sophomore, at least 60 hours to be classified as a junior, and at least 90 hours to be classified as a senior.
 These hours include any hours passed at Virginia Tech, Advanced Standing, Advanced Placement credit, Dual Enrollment, International Baccalaureate credit, and transfer credit.

 A notification from the Registrar's Office will be sent to your university e-mail account notifying you when your course request results are available on Hokie SPA.
 If for any reason you have a hold on your record, you will not be able to view these results.
 Please note that failure to pay fees on time will cause you to be dropped from all the courses for which you have registered.

 The CS Undergraduate Learning Center is located in 106 McBryde.
 In addition to a study lounge, GTAs and UTAs hold their office hours in the middle section of the center.
 The CS Advising Center is located in 114 McBryde.
-Mrs. Arthur's, Ms. Bradford's, and Mr. Farris's offices are in 114 McBryde, as is a display containing informational handouts.
+Ms. Bradford's, Mr. Farris's and Ms. Rupert's offices are in 114 McBryde, as is a display containing informational handouts.